basharast/make-uwp/README.md

 # Makefile Template (UWP)
 If you are new to compiling using makefile's and you want to compile something to support (UWP),

-then this template will help you to understand how the progress is working
+then this simple template will help you to understand how the progress is working

 It's organized and easy to change.